-- 2. Click the add icon (•) at the top right to open the New Job screen. - 3.
-On the Job Info panel, enter the desired information for the new job: Name, Walltime, Number of Nodes, Number of Cores per Node, and Description.
+2. Click the add icon (•) at the top right to open the New Job screen.

+- 3. On the Job Info panel, enter the desired information for the new job: Name, Walltime, Number of Nodes, Number of Cores per Node, and Description.
 This can be edited after the job is saved by clicking the name of the job. - 4.
 On the Script panel, either edit the script for this job or click Upload Script.
 This can be edited after the job is saved by clicking the name of the job. - 5.
 On the Data Files panel, click Upload Data to upload any data files that the job may require.
-This can be edited after the job is saved by clicking the name of the job.

-- 6. Click Save to finish adding the job. - 7.
-To submit a job, click the submit icon (>>) and then select a cluster to run the job on.
+This can be edited after the job is saved by clicking the name of the job. - 6.
+After selecting a sample job, then select the cluster type: Named Cluster.
+If there are no created clusters or ones that meet the hardware requirements of the job, then certain named clusters may not appear. - 7.
+Click Save to finish adding the job. - 8.
+Click Submit.
+The job is queued and runs on the selected cluster.
+The cluster details screen shows the submitted job information: - Cluster Info Jobs Submitted (Over All, Today, This Month, This Year), Queue (Running, Queued), Nodes (Available, Busy, Down, Offline), Activities Log (All, Job), and Nodes/Workload graph (see below).